misskey-dev/misskey/CONTRIBUTING.md

 - Server-side source files and automatically builds them if they are modified.
 Automatically start the server process(es).
 - Vite HMR (just the `vite` command) is available.
 The behavior may be different from production.
 - Service Worker is watched by esbuild.
+- The front end can be viewed by accessing `http://localhost:5173`.
+- The backend listens on the port configured with `port` in .config/default.yml.
+If you have not changed it from the default, it will be "http://localhost:3000".
+If "port" in .config/default.yml is set to something other than 3000, you need to change the proxy settings in packages/frontend/vite.config.local-dev.ts.

 ### Dev Container
 Instead of running `pnpm` locally, you can use Dev Container to set up your development environment.